 - Involve family members: Do you want your spouse to attend your appointment without them taking time off work, or include a child who lives out of state?
 You can invite family members and caretakers to your virtual visits via Zoom.

-- Save your energy for recovery: Sometimes when you are sick, the last thing you want to do is get out of bed and drive to an appointment for a doctor’s advice.
+- Save your energy for recovery: If you're sick, avoid getting up and going out for an appointment.
 Virtual visits allow you to get professional recommendations from the comfort of your home.

 - Stop viruses from spreading: If you may have COVID-19 or flu, staying isolated in your home is the best way to keep others safe.
 A virtual visit allows our providers to safely assess your symptoms, schedule testing, and arrange for in-person care if necessary.